customgento/module-youtube-no-cookie-m2/README.md

-# CustomGento_YouTubeNoCookie
+# YouTube NoCookie for Magento 2
-Magento 2 module, which makes sure that YouTube product videos are always inserted via youtube-nocookie.com.
+YouTube NoCookie for Magento 2 makes sure that all YouTube product videos are always inserted via the cookie-free domain youtube-nocookie.com.
+It tries to detect all possible YouTube URLs for that and adapt the URL accordingly to always be compliant with the current EU rules.

 ## Description
 This extension for Magento 2 makes sure that all YouTube product videos are always inserted via the cookie-free domain youtube-nocookie.com.
 It tries to detect all possible YouTube URLs for that.